Gaurav4604/buddy/README.md

 ### Usage

-A comprehensive usage guide can be [found here](./usage.md) It explains on how to use buddy for:
+A comprehensive usage guide can be [found here](./usage.md).
+It explains how to use buddy for:

 1. Document Consumption
 2. Question Generation